Lookup and Relation

 In summary, we have the following methods to configure the options:

-1. Configure the dropdown options manually.
+1. Manual: Configure the dropdown options manually.

 This section will provide a detailed procedure for configuring dropdown values for each method.